hthere21/Spotify-browser/readme.txt

 # Spotify Music Explorer

-This project is an assignment demonstrating the ability to gather data from the Spotify API and develop a frontend interface using Angular.
+This project demonstrates the ability to gather data from the Spotify API and develop a front-end interface using Angular.
 The backend server, written in Node.js/Express, handles authentication via OAuth and communicates with the Spotify API.
 As a developer, you will make HTTP requests to the backend server to trigger API calls and create a webpage for browsing music on Spotify.

 ## Assignment Objectives